 Many of us are familiar with the Americans with Disabilities Act, otherwise known as the ADA.
-It is a landmark civil rights legislation that was signed into law by President George H.W.
+This landmark civil rights legislation was signed into law by President George H.W.
 Bush in 1990.
 It works to guarantee that individuals with disabilities have equal opportunities to participate in mainstream American life, from finding employment opportunities to shopping at the mall or entering a public library.
-But “mainstream” life has changed a lot over the past 30 years, especially with the tremendous growth we have seen with the advent of the internet.
-More and more companies with or without brick and mortar stores have some type of online presence.
-As such, the past few years there has been a tremendous amount of litigation surrounding how the ADA should be applied to websites.
+But “mainstream” life has changed a lot over the past 30 years, especially with the massive growth we have seen with the advent of the internet.
+More and more companies with or without brick-and-mortar stores have some type of online presence.
+As such, in the past few years, there has been a tremendous amount of litigation surrounding how the ADA should apply to websites.

-When the ADA was first enacted, Congress could not have anticipated just how far the internet would reach into everyday life.
-As a result, the ADA focuses on accessibility and discrimination issues that would happen in person—for example, standards for accessibility for brick-and-mortar business locations and employment setting.
-The ADA does not specifically provide guidance regarding the accessibility standards applicable to internet or online businesses nor does it expressly exclude online businesses either.
+When the ADA was first enacted, Congress could not have anticipated just how far the Internet would reach into everyday life.
+As a result, the ADA focuses on accessibility and discrimination issues that would happen in person.
+For example, accessibility standards for brick-and-mortar business locations and employment settings.
+The ADA does not specifically provide guidance regarding the accessibility standards applicable to the internet or online businesses nor does it expressly exclude online businesses either.

 As we reported at the end of last year, the United States Supreme Court denied a petition filed by the pizza conglomerate Domino’s, sending a relatively clear statement that Title III of the ADA does in fact apply to websites.
 But the Supreme Court’s denial of cert still leaves businesses hoping for actual guidelines in limbo, waiting for either another case to reach the Supreme Court or the Department of Justice to issue guidance in this area.